Young Advocates Standing Committee (YASC)

 - YASC is committed to diversity and strives to be a committee that reflects the community we serve, the community of advocates in Canada and members of the Society

-- Our members practice in a wide range of practice areas, firm sizes and locations, including Toronto, Ottawa, Kingston, Hamilton, Kitchener, Windsor, London, Thunder Bay, Halifax, Montreal, Sudbury, Calgary and Vancouver
+- Our members practice in a wide range of practice areas, firm sizes and locations, including Toronto, Ottawa, Kingston, Hamilton, Kitchener, Windsor, London, Thunder Bay, Halifax, Montreal, Barrie, Calgary and Vancouver

 How to Get Involved

 The Young Advocates' Standing Committee seeks engaged, hard-working volunteers to promote the interests of young advocates (lawyers ten years of call or fewer) through planning and implementing mentoring/networking programs, administering YASC’s publication by and for young advocates (Keeping Tabs) and participating in the work of The Advocates’ Society.
 The Society welcomes applications to YASC from Society members who are ten years of call or fewer.
 Successful applicants will serve a two-year term (subject to re-application).
 Parental leave will be accommodated.